 - In person: If you prefer to apply in person, visit your local Social Security office.
 Use the Office Locator to determine which SSA office serves your area.
 You don’t need to make an appointment to discuss Medicare enrollment with a Social Security employee.

 How Much Does Medicare Cost?

 Your out-of-pocket costs will depend on which Medicare coverage you have.
-Medicare Part A typically costs nothing, but you may have to pay an annual premium if you didn’t work and pay Medicare taxes for enough quarters.
+Medicare Part A typically costs nothing, but you may have to pay an annual premium if you didn’t pay Medicare taxes for enough quarters through your work.
 Medicare Part B, Part C, and Part D all have separate premiums and deductibles.